 Jim Hackett is president and chief executive officer, Ford Motor Company, effective May 22, 2017.
 He also is a member of the company’s board of directors.
+He elects to retire on October 1, 2020 but will continue as a special advisor to the company through March 2021.

 Before joining Ford Smart Mobility, Hackett was a member of the Ford Motor Company Board of Directors starting in 2013.
 As a member of the Sustainability and Innovation committee, he was actively involved with the Ford senior leadership team in launching the company’s Ford Smart Mobility plan.
 He also served on the Audit and the Nominating and Governance committees.